spencers145/PegglePy/README.md

 # PegglePy Neural Nets Project

-A fork of PegglePy enabling the training of neural networks for optimal play.
+A fork of PegglePy exploring the training of neural networks for optimal play.

 This project has been dropped.
 Various training methods failed to produce many meaningful results beyond the simplest cases.